 For any occasion: Segura Viudas Brut Cava

-Prosecco is a sparkling wine made from glera grapes in the Veneto region of Italy using the Charmat method, which is cheaper and faster than the méthode Champenoise.
-Prosecco gets its bubbles from being fermented in tanks and is only then transferred to bottles.
-This Italian wine is normally sweeter and lighter than cava or Champagne and has hints of pear, apple or even tropical fruits.
+Prosecco is a sparkling wine made from glera grapes in the Veneto region of Italy using the Charmat method, which is faster and less expensive than the méthode Champenoise.
+Prosecco gets its bubbles while fermenting in tanks before transferring the liquid to bottles.
+This Italian wine is normally sweeter and lighter than cava or Champagne and has hints of pear, apple, and even tropical fruits.

-Prosecco is a base for many popular cocktails such as Aperol spritz, bellini and mimosa and is widely enjoyed as either an aperitif or a digestif.
+Prosecco is a base for many popular cocktails such as Aperol Spritzes, bellinis and mimosas.

 Prosecco to try: